Benifex

 Impact

-After the iterative production release of search, I utilised Hotjar recordings and MongoDB data to track user engagement and address any usability issues.
-I then put together an impact report utilising a year’s worth of data, including 3 months prior to the release of the first phase, the results of which are outlined below:
+After the iterative production release of the new search feature, I utilised Hotjar recordings and MongoDB data to track user engagement and address any usability issues.
+Utilising a year’s worth of data, including 3 months prior to the release of the first phase, we saw a positive trend in engagement.

 32%